-The time evolution of the mean magnetic dissipation, and kinetic and magnetic energies are shown in Fig.~\ref{fig:LB_GHOST_time_comp} from the two LB and pseudo-spectral simulations of the same problem.
-The agreement is very satisfactory.
-Only a slight underestimation of the magnetic dissipation is temporarily observed after the peak.
-Let us recall at this stage that the current density $\mathbf{J}=\nabla \times \mathbf{B}$ is directly accessible from the magnetic densities in the LB simulation, and is not obtained by differentiating the magnetic field.
+The time evolution of the mean magnetic dissipation, as well as the kinetic and magnetic energies, are shown in Fig.~\ref{fig:LB_GHOST_time_comp} {for two realizations of} LB and pseudo-spectral simulations of the same {OT} problem. {The simple visual inspection of the runs shows that} the agreement between \textsc{flame} and \textsc{ghost} is very satisfactory {for the cases under study}.
+Only a slight underestimation of the magnetic dissipation {in the \textsc{flame} run can be} observed {for a few time steps} after the peak {of the current density $\mathbf{J}=\nabla \times \mathbf{B}$}.
+Let us recall at this stage that $\mathbf{J}$ is directly {obtained} from the magnetic densities in the LB simulation, and is not {inferred} by differentiating the magnetic field.

-A more detailed comparison is provided by a scale-by-scale decomposition.
-The kinetic and magnetic energy spectra are displayed in Fig.\ref{fig:LB_GHOST_spectra_comp} at the peak of magnetic dissipation.
-The kinetic energy spectrum of the LB simulation is obviously over-damped at high wavenumbers.
-This is related to a known drawback of the moment-based collision operator, which ensures a higher stability (compared to the standard BGK collision operator) but at the cost of an enhanced numerical dissipation \citep{COREIXAS_PRE_100_2019}.
-However, when increasing the spatial resolution to $N=768$, the numerical dissipation is reduced and the spectrum comes very close to the pseudo-spectral solution.
+A more detailed comparison is {provided by looking at the Fourier decomposition of the fields obtained with the two codes}.
+The kinetic and magnetic energy spectra are displayed in Fig.\ref{fig:LB_GHOST_spectra_comp} at the peak of {the} magnetic dissipation.
+The kinetic energy spectrum of the LB simulation {seems} over-damped at high wavenumbers.
+This is related to a known drawback of the moment-based collision operator, which ensures higher stability (compared to the standard BGK collision operator) but at the cost of an enhanced numerical dissipation \citep{COREIXAS_PRE_100_2019}.
+However, when increasing the spatial resolution to $N=768$, the numerical dissipation is reduced and the spectrum {of the \textsc{flame} run gets} very close to {that of the} pseudo-spectral solution.